Developing English Language Literacy Through the Arts

 DELLTA Professional Development Model

-Video Study is a professional development model for building new teaching strategies based on the study of student work samples captured on video by teachers.
+Using Video Study—a professional development model for building new teaching strategies and language supports based on the study of student work samples captured on video by teachers.
+School-based teams of ENL and classroom teachers, ArtsConnection’s teaching artists and program staff, collaborate to support inter-disciplinary teaching and learning and build Professional Learning Networks within and across schools through 30 hours per year of facilitated professional development.
+(CTLE credit available.)
 Teams develop a shared knowledge base and experience within and across schools through three years of facilitated professional development in which they learn to:

 - document and assess student learning on video